ericrallen/alchemy-ghost-theme/README.md

 Alchemy is optimized for developer blogs where code will be posted, but will work just as well for blogs featuring text and images instead of code.

+It is currently only optimized for dislay on mobile devices, but larger screen sizes will be taken into account soon.

 ##Features

 Alchemy has (and will have) several features that make it worth checking out, below I've highlighted a few of them.